Top tips for collecting useful employee feedback

 Did you know that a staggering 96% of employees want to receive regular feedback?

 How does that compare to the performance management experience in your organization?
 Are you giving your employees the feedback they’re asking for, or leaving them in the dark?
-Whether you’re embracing continuous performance management and regular check-ins or prefer the traditional annual appraisal approach, there’s plenty we could all be doing to improve the way we collect and deliver employee feedback.
+Whether you’re embracing agile performance management and regular check-ins or prefer the traditional annual appraisal approach, there’s plenty we could all be doing to improve the way we collect and deliver employee feedback.
 Read on to discover our top tips…

 Who should give feedback?

 Traditionally, feedback stayed between managers and their employees.
 Managers assess an employee’s performance, they deliver their feedback and the employee may or may not have a chance to respond.

 However, this is rarely the best way to handle feedback.
 As a manager, you may rarely work directly with your employees, and so won’t really know what it’s like to work with them.
 Your employee may come across as organized and on top of their work in your conversations, but their colleagues may have a very different impression.

 For the most holistic view of an employee’s performance, you should be speaking to their teammates, other managers, colleagues in other teams and potentially even their customers, clients or third-party contacts.
 This is called 360 feedback, and it ensures that you as a manager get an accurate insight into employees’ performance.

 While anecdotal feedback from your other employees is valuable, it can only take you so far.
 If you want to ensure you’re getting the most accurate, honest feedback, you should use the 360 feedback tool in your performance management system.

 It can be tempting to ask everyone to attach their names to their feedback, but this will make many people hesitant about being honest.
 Anonymized feedback will give you the most accurate responses, and your employees will feel more comfortable sharing their genuine feedback.
 The 360 form should be emailed out with a clear deadline, and you should be careful not to make the feedback form too arduous to complete.